SweetmanTech/lora-search-profile/README.md

 1. Use node v20 with `nvm use 20`.
 2. Run the following command in the root of the codebase to install the dependencies: `yarn install`.
-3. Set up the required environment variables:
-   - Create a `.env.local` file in the root directory
-   - Add the necessary environment variables (e.g., API keys, endpoints)
-4. Run the following command to start the dev server: `yarn dev`.
+3. Run the following command to start the dev server: `yarn dev`.

 ## Authors